-3.10 Re-direction of Unauthorised Vehicles
+8.4 Re-direction of Unauthorised Vehicles

-The potential for unauthorised access from the operating section of terminal 3 has been considered.
-A fence will bein place at the entrance of the site with gates and security personnel to monitor vehicles entering and exiting.
+The potential for unauthorised access from the traffic signals on Foreshore Road has been considered.
+A fence is in place at the entrance of the site at the end of the Penrhyn Estuary Bridge with gates and security personnel to monitor vehicles entering and exiting.
 A Security Personnel hut would be posted at the entrance.
 Security would check identification and log all vehicles entering the site.
-Security will be on site during working hours and out of hours as required for the duration of the project.
+Security will be on site 24 hours a day for the duration of the project.

 Security would direct any vehicles to turn around and leave the site.
-Direction would be given prior to entry to the site and a turning area will been provided.
+Direction would be given prior to entry to the site and a turning area has been provided.
+This is shown below.